Governance

 Board of Directors

-House of Friendship relies on a volunteer Board of Directors made up of nine community members to oversee the vision and mission of the agency.
+House of Friendship relies on a volunteer Board of Directors made up of ten community members to oversee the vision and mission of the agency.
 With their guidance, staff and volunteers serve our community.
 At the same time, the community provides ongoing input and feedback on local needs and services that staff shares with the Board of Directors to ensure House of Friendship’s vision, mission and services remain relevant and vital.

 Most of us did not appreciate the importance of community interaction and support before experiencing the isolation of the COVID-19 pandemic.
 We have learned that being cut off from others contributes to emotional, physical, mental and economic challenges that can have long-term negative effects.